Rafael Devers Preview, Player Props: Red Sox vs. Rays

 Rafael Devers At The Plate

-- Devers has 133 hits, which is tops among Boston hitters this season, while batting .267 with 60 extra-base hits.
+- Devers leads Boston in total hits (135) this season while batting .267 with 61 extra-base hits.

-- Among the qualifying hitters in MLB play, he ranks 58th in batting average, 45th in on-base percentage, and 17th in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 60th, his on-base percentage ranks 46th, and he is 18th in the league in slugging.

-- Devers has reached base via a hit in 82 games this year (of 130 played), and had multiple hits in 41 of those games.
+- Devers has reached base via a hit in 83 games this season (of 131 played), and had multiple hits in 42 of those games.

-- Devers has driven home a run in 55 games this season (42.3%), including more than one RBI in 16.9% of his games and producing three or more of his team's runs on nine occasions..
+- Devers has had at least one RBI in 42.0% of his games this year (55 of 131), with more than one RBI 22 times (16.8%).
+He has also been responsible for three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.